Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/04-lists.md

 ##### !question

-Write a new version of `get_letter_from_user` that takes an additional argument (correct_guesses) and uses that along with `wrong_guesses` to print the "You have already guessed that letter" as feedback to the user.
+Update the function `get_letter_from_user` so that it takes an additional argument (correct_guesses) and uses that along with `wrong_guesses` to print the "You have already guessed that letter" as feedback to the user if the user has already guessed the letter.

 ##### !end-question